SilverBtc/Automata-Manager/README.md

     - Choose option 11 to exit the program.

 ## Code Structure
-`main.py`: The main script that runs the program and provides the user interface.
+`main.py`: The main script that runs the program and provides the graphic user interface.

 `FiniteAutomaton` class: Represents the FA and contains methods for operations like standardization, determinization, minimization, etc.

+`cli` : The secondary script without graphic interface (outputs directly in the console) / Mostly for debugging or when the graphical pilots package doesn't work.

 Input files: `.txt` files containing the FA definitions.